 - chives, chopped

 - Prepare and rough chop mushrooms, saute in a skillet over medium-high heat.
 When the mushrooms are almost ready, add 2-3 tbsp of spicy sauce, warm through and remove from heat.

-- While the pancakes are cooking, cut avocado in half, remove the pit, and skin.
+- While the pancakes are pan frying, cut an avocado in half, remove the pit, and skin.
 Slice the green onions.

 - Stack up 3-4 potato pancakes.
 Sprinkle spicy mushrooms over top.
-Place ½ an avocado on the mushrooms and fill it with spicy sauce.Garnish with sprouts and onions.ENJOY!
+Place ½ an avocado on the mushrooms and fill it with spicy sauce for drizzling or dipping.Garnish with sprouts and onions.
+Enjoy!

 This recipe is from simplyceecee.co food blog.
 All images and content are copyright protected.
 Please do not use my images or republish this recipe without prior permission.
 Thank you.